-If a non-resident violates paragraph 1 above, he or she can be served with a banning notice excluding the non-resident from the LACDA development for twelve (12) consecutive months.
-At the time the non-resident is served, he or she will be requested to sign a form acknowledging receipt of the banning notice.
-A proof of service form indicating service of the banning notice on the non-resident shall be completed.
+If a non-resident or former resident violates paragraph 1 above, he or she can be served with a banning notice excluding the non-resident or former resident from the LACDA development for twelve (12) consecutive months.
+At the time the non-resident or former resident is served, he or she will be requested to sign a form acknowledging receipt of the banning notice.
+A proof of service form indicating service of the banning notice on the non-resident or former resident shall be completed.
 A form documenting the incidents leading to the service of the banning notice shall also be completed.

-Residents known to associate with the banned non-resident shall receive notice of the person banned from LACDA property in the form of a letter from the LACDA.
+Residents known to associate with the banned non-resident or former resident shall receive notice of the person banned from LACDA property in the form of a letter from the LACDA.
 The letter will also state that pursuant to the resident's Lease Agreement, the resident, or member of the resident's household, shall not allow the person who has been excluded to be a guest of the resident in the LACDA development.

-A list of banned non-residents will be distributed to LACDA management and staff, security personnel and law enforcement, as appropriate.
+A list of banned non-residents or former resident will be distributed to LACDA management and staff, security personnel and law enforcement, as appropriate.

-If a banned non-resident comes on the LACDA development, he or she may be cited for trespass.
-If the banned non-resident comes on the LACDA development with a resident who has received notice of the person's banned status, the resident will receive a lease violation.
+If a banned non-resident or former resident comes on the LACDA development, he or she may be cited for trespass.

+If the banned non-resident or former resident comes on the LACDA development with a resident who has received notice of the person's banned status, the resident will receive a lease violation.
 If the resident has not received notice, the resident will be provided notice and warned about future activities with the banned non-resident.